How to Evaluate The Growth Potential of Your Business

 The reason these factors are driving and manipulating the value of your company comes back to what a buyer is buying when they buy your company.
 As much as we want to think they’re buying our brand or our reputation in the community, in fact, what a buyer is buying is your future stream of profits.

-Therefore, they will pay more for your company if:
+Therefore, growth potential will have acquirers pay more if:

 #1 your future stream of profits is growing, and